bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 We walked for a few hours around the absolutely stunning UC ~~Summer Camp~~ Santa Cruz campus.

+We hiked the woods behind the campus.
+As we returned, a thick fog began to roll in, and it was getting dark, so we drove back to Santa Cruz and had dinner at a lovely [Santa Cruz Diner].

 # Sunday, May 12th – Trip 2/2

 Then I rushed to return the car at SFO – needlessly so, as I later learned.